 Finally, focus on paraphrasing ideas rather than using direct quotations.
 Paraphrasing demonstrates your understanding of the ideas and also allows you to articulate ideas that are shared by many scholars.

-For more information about literature reviews, please visit “”, and if you’re a Royal Roads student, please feel welcome to contact the Writing Centre for additional assistance.
+For more information about literature reviews, please visit “Literature Reviews”, and if you’re a Royal Roads student, please feel welcome to contact the Writing Centre for additional assistance.